jamesbriggs/actions_perl/README.md

    * [Get changed files in github actions](https://dev.to/scienta/get-changed-files-in-github-actions-1p36)
    * [Is it possible to run the job only when a specific file changes?](https://github.community/t/is-it-possible-to-run-the-job-only-when-a-specific-file-changes)

+Also, to delete an old workflow in the left-hand workflow menu, all related workflow logs must be deleted first.

 ## PoC Results

 The motivation for this PoC was to evaluate basic functionality for a multi-language REST API SDK repo.